 (87) It is also requested that the statements indicate whether the candidate satisfies the independence requirements pursuant to the Corporate Governance Code.
 The Legislative Decree No. 183/2021, in force since December 14, 2021, has supplemented Art.
-2383 of the Italian Civil Code, providing that the appointment of a director shall follow the presentation of a declaration certifying the inexistence, for the candidate director, of the causes of ineligibility provided for by article 2382 of the Italian Civil Code, the interdict, the disabled person, the bankrupt, or whoever has been sentenced to a penalty that implies the interdiction, even temporary, from public offices or the inability to exercise direct offices cannot be appointed director, and if appointed lapses from his office.
+2383 of the Italian Civil Code, providing that the appointment of a director shall follow the presentation of a declaration certifying the inexistence, for the candidate director, of the causes of ineligibility provided for by article 2382 of the Italian Civil Code and disqualifications from the office of Director adopted in a Member State of the European Union.
+Pursuant to Art.
+2382 of the Italian Civil Code, the interdict, the disabled person, the bankrupt, or whoever has been sentenced to a penalty that implies the interdiction, even temporary, from public offices or the inability to exercise direct offices cannot be appointed director, and if appointed lapses from his office.